MitchelNijdam-Rockstars/mitchels-blog/src/data/blog-posts/2025-04-24-camunda-tradeoffs.md

 In our use case, the business process was long-running, but often changing.
 As we are part of an Agile development team, we quickly want to adapt to new user requests or changing reality.
 So our strategy was to try to migrate all running process instances to the newest version of the process, always.
-The benefit is that there is only always one process to maintain and understand, and users could use new steps immediately.
+The benefit is that there is always just one process to maintain and understand, and users could use new steps immediately.

 We quickly found out that simple migrations were very easy to do, like renaming a task.
 But anything more involved than that was a pain in the butt.
-We built our own little migration framework on top of the Camunda API to allow to automate the migration on startup of our application.
+We built our own little migration framework on top of the Camunda API to allow us to automate the migration on startup of our application.

 ### Migrating parallel gates